Norman Carton: Art educator

 Norman Carton was also an art educator throughout much of his life.
 Beginning in 1960, Carton worked on the art faculty at the New School where he would remain until his death.
 From 1948 to 1949, he taught painting and composition at the Philadelphia Museum of Art.
 From 1950 to 1953, he conducted seminars at the Louvre and the Sorbonne while living in Paris.
 Also while in Paris, Carton taught classes in and directed stage and costume design for the Theatre de Recherche at the Paris Opera.
 He also gave lectures at the Pratt Institute and the Chrysler Museum of Art as well as the Whitney Museum of American Art.
 Carton moderated panel discussions between prominent artists and educators and appeared in radio interviews.
 In 1960 and 1961, he painted at the MacDowell Colony in New Hampshire as a fellow.
 Carton also taught for a time at Long Island University.

 Personal life

 Norman Carton had two children, sons Jacob and Benedict Carton.
 He died of a heart attack at Doctors Hospital in New York City in 1980 at the age of 72.

 Legacy

-Norman Carton has had more than 25 solo exhibitions and was part of over 175 group exhibitions.
+Norman Carton has had more than 30 solo exhibitions and was part of over 225 group exhibitions.
 His work is currently in more than 20 museums and hundreds of private collections throughout the world.

-Carton's works continue to be included in present day exhibitions including at Hollis Taggart Gallery entitled Wild and Brilliant: The Martha Jackson Gallery and Post-War Art, Quogue Gallery entitled 1950s and 1960s Works on Paper, the Nassau County Museum of Art entitled Blue in 2020 as well as Energy: The Power of Art in 2019 and at the Anita Shapolsky Gallery in 2019 entitled Inspiration & Exploration.
+Carton's works continue to be included in present day exhibitions including at Hollis Taggart Gallery entitled Norman Carton Chromatic Brilliance, Insider's Select, Paintings from the 1940s–60s and Wild and Brilliant:The Martha Jackson Gallery and Post-War Art; Quogue Gallery entitled 1950s and 1960s Works on Paper, the Nassau County Museum of Art entitled Blue in 2020 as well as Energy: The Power of Art in 2019 and at the Anita Shapolsky Gallery in 2019 entitled Inspiration & Exploration.